Public International Law and International Treaties

 Once, a number of States become interested in a certain topic, they can form an Intergovernmental Organisation.
 The member states of the UN, for example, concern themselves with global peacekeeping, those of the Council of Europe with human rights protection.
 Often, such organisations are named for the area they specialise in, for example the Universal Postal Union UPU, the World Health Organization WHO, the World Trade Organization WTO, der World Meteorological Organization WMO, the European Space Agency ESA, the European Central Bank ECB, or the Organization for Security and Co-operation in Europe OSCE.

 Intergovernmental Organisations themselves are created on the basis of international treaties as well.
-The foundation of the Council of Europe, for example, was the result of a contract signed by 10 European States in London in 1949.
+The foundation of the Council of Europe, for example, was the result of a contract signed by 10 European States in London on May 5th 1949 (Treaty of London).
 Since then, 37 further States have signed the same contract and have, therefore, become members with the same rights and obligations.

 Due to increasing global interdependence, many international treaties are not negotiated (bilaterally) between two states anymore, but within the (multilateral) framework of Intergovernmental Organisations.
 All member states of an organisation take part in the negotiations of a new treaty.
 On the one hand, that’s an advantage, because the partners negotiate on equal footing in neutral territory, and that makes it more difficult to push national interests.
 On the other hand, negotiations can get complicated, tedious and difficult to grasp for outsiders.